"Mr. Speaker, Members of the House, I shall be brief, as I have rather unfortunately become Prime Minister right in the middle of my exams."

 Coco Bandicoot from Crash Bandicoot was a tech-genius well before her teenage years.

-Rebecca Chambers from Resident Evil had graduated from college and joined up with the elite S.T.A.R.S. police force as a medic by the time she was eighteen, William Birkin became Umbrella Corp's top scientist at sixteen, and finally, Alexia Ashford took it a step beyond this trope by also becoming a top Umbrella scientist at age ten.
+Rebecca Chambers from Resident Evil had graduated from college and joined up with the elite S.T.A.R.S. police force as a medic by the time she was eighteen, and William Birkin became Umbrella Corp's top scientist at sixteen.

 Dmitri and Reese of Backyard Sports are younger than teenagers, but they fit the trope.